pnp/cli-microsoft365/docs/manual/docs/cmd/graph/groupsettingtemplate/groupsettingtemplate-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

-## Remarks

-To get information about a group setting template, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 ## Examples

 Get information about the group setting template with id _62375ab9-6b52-47ed-826b-58e47e0e304b_